 Paulie took a reluctant bite of the sandwich.
 “Hey,” he said.
 “That is good.”

 “What’s that smell?” a woman ask, as she entered the pizzeria.
 “We smelled it walking by.”

-“Is that those sandwiches?” the man with her asked.
+“Is it those sandwiches?” the man with her asked.
 “What is that?”

 “That’s the Dee-Quizzy,” Da’Quarius said.
-“Paulie’s is da only place in New Haven and da world to get one!”
+“Paulie’s is da’ only place in New Haven an’ da world to get one!”

 “We’ll take two,” the man said taking a booth.